aiven/terraform-provider-aiven/docs/resources/m3db.md

 Optional:

-- `m3coordinator` (String) Allow clients to connect to m3coordinator from the public internet for service nodes that are in a project VPC or another type of private network
+- `m3coordinator` (Boolean) Allow clients to connect to m3coordinator from the public internet for service nodes that are in a project VPC or another type of private network.

 <a id="nestedblock--m3db_user_config--rules"></a>